defano/wyldcard/README.md

 ### Built-in Functions

-There are several equivalent syntax forms that can be used when invoking a built in function:
+There are several equivalent syntax forms that can be used when invoking a built-in function:

 * For built-in functions that accept a single argument, use `[the] <function> { of | in } <argument>` or `<function> ( <argument> )`
 * For built-in functions that don't accept any arguments, use `[the] <function>`.
 Note that you cannot invoke a no-argument built-in as `<function>()` as you might in C or Java.